 A share will be a "qualifying share" as defined in section 9C(1) if, amongst other things, it is an equity share as defined in section 9C(1).
-The definition of an "equity share" in section 9C(1) expands the definition of the same term in section 1 to include a participatory interest in a portfolio of a collective investment scheme in securities.
+The definition of an "equity share" in section 9C(1) expands the definition of the same term in section 1(1) to include a participatory interest in a portfolio of a collective investment scheme in securities and a portfolio of a hedge fund collective investment scheme.
+A share in a